paymennt/docs/community/1-account/10-faq.md

 2. **Provide business information**:
    * Upload Your Trade License: Ensure all related information is accurate.
    * Confirm Shareholders Details: Provide and verify details of all shareholders.
-   * Enter Business Information: Include business details and link to your online profile.
+   * Enter Business Information: Include business details and a link to your online profile.
    * Add Bank Details: Input your banking information for transactions.
 3. **Post-sign-up account setup**:
    * Set Up Your Business Profile: Add your business name, logo, and contact details.